-My wife Olya and I moved to Brandon in 2005.
-Since then, we have been blessed with three daughters, all born at home in Brandon: Klara in 2006, Agatha in 2008, and Renata in 2010.
-I was the sixth generation of my family born in Concord, Massachusetts, but grew up in two rural communities to the north and west.
-Until I turned 5, we lived in a trailer park in New Ipswich, NH.
-My father was a roofer and my mother cut meat at the local general store; they celebrated 40th wedding anniversary in 2015.
-When my second brother came along, my parents took a big risk on a better future for all of us and bought their first house just across the line in Ashby, Massachusetts, which they still live in today.
+Until I turned 5, my family lived in a trailer park in New Ipswich, NH.
+My father was a roofer and my mother cut meat at the local general store; they celebrated their 43rd wedding anniversary this spring.
+When my second brother came along, my parents took a big risk on a better future for all of us and bought their first house just across the state line in Ashby, Massachusetts, which they still live in today.
 Their hard work and family-first sacrifice have deeply influenced the man I am.

 I attended the public schools and was president of my graduating class of 254 students in 1994.
 I was also named the DAR Good Citizen.
 From there, I went to a little school up the road you may have heard of called Middlebury College.
 A car accident and the financial burden of Middlebury tuition ended that, and I finished my degree summa cum laude as a commuter student at Fitchburg State College in Massachusetts, while working 20-25 hours a week to pay tuition.
 I rose to leadership in local and regional civic organizations, and served both as organist and treasurer of my church.
 For five years, I taught public high school history.

 My wife Olya and I chose to move to Brandon in 2005.
 Since then, we have been blessed with three daughters, all born at home in Brandon: Klara in 2006, Agatha in 2008, and Renata in 2010.
 For the past fourteen years, we have been self-employed in Vermont tourism, bringing hikers and bicyclists from all over North America and the world beyond to spend their vacation and their money in Brandon and surrounding towns.